 The Angel in My Arms

-The second in Stefanie Sloane’s intoxicating series of rogues and romance in which a dedicated spy learns the true meaning of surrender.
-Perfect for fans of Sabrina Jeffries, Stephanie Laurens and Eloisa James.
+In Stefanie Sloane’s spirited and witty series of intrigue and passion, a dedicated spy learns the meaning of surrender.

-To Young Corinthian agent Marcus MacInnes, the Earl of Weston, his latest mission involving a smuggling ring with ties to Napoleon seems ridiculous at first, but becomes all too threatening as pieces of the puzzle begin to fall into place.
-And the most troubling piece of all?
-Miss Sarah Tisdale, an unconventional beauty whose lust for life is rivalled only by her ability to drive Marcus to distraction.
-When her family comes under suspicion, Marcus must watch her very closely — even if her touch ignites the fiery desire burning beneath his cool facade.
+Injured in the line of duty, Young Corinthian agent Marcus Maxwell, the Earl of Weston, travels to his country estate to recover—or so he believes.
+His superior’s request that he investigate a smuggling ring run by Napoleon sympathizers seems ridiculous at first, but then becomes all-too threatening as pieces of a treacherous puzzle begin to fall into place.
+And the most troubling piece of all is Miss Sarah Tisdale, an unconventional beauty whose lust for life is rivaled only by her ability to drive Marcus to distraction.
+When her family comes under suspicion, Marcus must watch her very, very closely…even if her touch ignites the deep, fiery desire burning just beneath his cool façade.

-When it comes to suitors, Sarah’s lush curves and kissable lips aren’t enough to compensate for her wilful nature.
-She’s tasted disappointment before, but flirting with the sinfully handsome Marcus is a pastime worth savouring — even when it leads to wicked pleasures.
-When Sarah’s life is in jeopardy, Marcus discovers that the passion between them can no longer be denied — and he’ll do anything to keep her in his arms.
+When it comes to suitors, Sarah’s lush curves and perfectly kissable lips aren’t enough to compensate for her outspoken and willful nature.
+Sarah’s tasted disappointment before, and she long ago decided that she’s better off without an overbearing husband.
+Still, flirting with the sinfully handsome Marcus is a pastime worth savoring—even when it leads to wicked pleasures.
+But when Sarah’s life is in jeopardy, Marcus discovers that the fire between them can no longer be denied—and that he’ll do anything to keep her in his arms.

 Marcus MacInnes, the Earl of Weston, looked out over Lulworth Cove and chuckled.
 “Well now, Sully, you’ve seen it for yourself.
 Aye, it’s my own personal Jericho.
 Wouldn’t you agree?”